sayful1/shapla-vue-components/shapla-radio-button/README.md

-# shapla-radio
+# shapla-radio-button

-A custom radio vue component that works like native radio component.
+A custom buttons group component that works like native radio.

 ## Table of contents